stormpath/stormpath-django/README.rst

 - Fixing documentation issue in the README -- we had an incorrect code sample setting up urlpatterns.
 Thanks `@espenak <https://github.com/espenak>`_ for the find!
+- Adding a `StormpathUserManager.delete()` method.
+This makes it possible to 'cleanly' delete users from both Django and Stormpath.

 Version 0.0.6